Contact: Bram Daelemans or Tom Still at 608-442-7557

 The conference will also feature:

-– Speakers, panel discussions and educational seminars featuring leading entrepreneurs, investors and others tied to the tech sector.
+- Keynote speakers, panel discussions and workshops featuring leading entrepreneurs, investors and others tied to the tech sector.

 - “Office Hours,” offering the opportunity to meet with subject experts on a variety of topics in small discussion groups or one-on-one.

-– The 4th annual “Excellence in Entrepreneurial Education” award presentation.
+- The 5th annual “Excellence in Entrepreneurial Education” award presentation and luncheon.

 - Exhibit hall showcasing more than 40 Wisconsin companies.